bionode/biopkgs/README.md

 ## Organization
 This repo tries to be minimal and thus does not include packages definitions from [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs).
 Yet it follows the same folder structure so that customs packages added here can easily be copy pasted to a `NixOS/nixpkgs` fork to be included in the official nixpkgs release via pull requests.
 Custom packages added this way to the official Nix will be maintained there and removed from this repo.

+## New projects
+Copy `default.nix` and `shell.nix` into the root of your new project and add this repo as a git submodule.
+Edit `default.nix` so that the `pkgs` property matches the relative location of  `all-packages.nix`.
+Edit `shell.nix` so that the name and version are relevant to your project.

 ## Usage
 Edit `shell.nix` to adjust the name and version of your project to anything you want (optional).